South Korea 4 Day Itinerary (Seoul and the DMZ)

 Digital Realism Cinema

 Here, ancient Korean art is fused with modern graphics to create an amazing immersive experience of the painting.
-It’s my first experience of immersive art and one of the highlights of the entire 6 week trip.
+It’s my first experience of immersive art and one of the highlights of the entire six week trip.

 Digital Realism Cinema